Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### enable

 _Optional_.
-Whether this connection is enabled.
+Enable this connection configuration.
 Can be one of the following:
 - `true`
 - `false`